seasonedcc/croods/docs/docs/the-actions.md

 #### Params

-This method is configured by calling it with a `config` param, an object with everything you could config on [`useCroods`](/docs/use-croods-api) and then called again with an optional [query object](/docs/use-croods-api#query) that will be converted to a queryString.
+This method is configured by calling it with a `config` param, an object with everything you could config on [`useCroods`](/docs/use-croods-api) and then called again with two optional arguments, the [query object](/docs/use-croods-api#query) that will be converted to a queryString and the `$_requestConfig object` that will customize the request ([See the options here](https://github.com/axios/axios#request-config)).

 #### Info